 Benchmarking reports are considered at Finance and Personnel Committee meetings to identify potential areas for cost efficiency or concern.
-The Finance Manager is in regular contact with local School Business Manager meetings where best practice is shared.
-Such meetings have not been able to take place during COVID, however contact is maintained and ideas shared as required via email.
+The Finance Manager is in regular contact with local School Business Managers where best practice is shared.

-Two years ago the school joined a consortium of seven local schools, to outsource its cleaning provision.
+Previously the school joined a consortium of seven local schools, to outsource its cleaning provision.
 This ensured a larger purchasing power than a single school could achieve, and a stronger voice during the duration of the contract.
+This approach will be considered again when such services require retendering.